 The majority of the patients we evaluate are in-hospital patients (“inpatients”) who are being cared for by either the Internal Medicine service or Critical Care department, and are typically very ill.

 Occasionally we will require sedation for our ultrasound patients to help ease their stress and relax, allowing us to better evaluate their abdominal organs.
 It should be noted that recent research shows a significant difference in lesion detection using abdominal CT in dogs greater than 25kg compared with abdominal ultrasound (Fields, 2012).
 What this means is that our ability to evaluate structures is limited by the size of our patients, and we may recommend alternate imaging modalities for very large breed dogs.

 Ultrasound-guided fine needle aspirates are performed regularly if an abnormal lesion is detected, and the samples are submitted to our in-house clinical pathologist.
 Ultrasound guided biopsy is also an available procedure.

-Below are links to our information sheets about outpatient ultrasound for stable patients:
+Below are links to our information sheets about outpatient ultrasound for stable feline and canine patients:

 Information for clients

 Online Referral Form for RDVMs (for Boston or Waltham)